robbert-harms/MDT/docs/_home_folder/dynamic_modules.rst

 Free parameters
 ^^^^^^^^^^^^^^^
 These parameters are supposed to be optimized by the optimization routines.
-They contain some meta-information such as a lower- and upper- bound, sampling prior, parameter transformation function and so forth.
-During optimization, parameters of this type may be fixed to a specific value, which means that they are no longer optimized but that their values (per voxel) are provided by the fixed value.
+They contain some meta-information such as a lower- and upper- bound, sampling prior, parameter transformation function and more.
+During optimization, parameters of this type can be fixed to a specific value, which means that they are no longer optimized but that their values (per voxel) are provided by a static map.
-When fixed they are still classified as free parameters to distinguish them from the other parameter types.
+When fixed, these parameters are still classified as free parameters to distinguish them from the other parameter types.

 A free parameter is identified by having the super class :py:class:`~mdt.models.parameters.FreeParameterConfig` and are commonly placed in the Python module named ``free.py``.